stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 In HelloStocker App, your AI Financial Advisor can segment your portfolio with respect to many metrics: stock fundamentals such as value, growth, P/E ratio, and other financial metrics such as Short Ratio, as well as Popularity and Social metrics.

-Again, for simplicity, let's assume the segmentation is done by industry.
+Again, for simplicity, let's assume the segmentation is done by market sector.
 Our benchmark here is the S&P: the index that replicate the US market.

 We list below the calculation methodologies, a positive figure means you are skilled, the higher the number the more skilled you are.